Skip to content

 // strlen(greeting) == 5 (不包含终止符)

-Here is a very easily confused point: the difference between sizeof and strlen. sizeof is a compile-time operator that returns the total number of bytes occupied by the entire array, including \0; strlen is a runtime function that counts characters from the beginning until it encounters \0, returning the length excluding the terminator.
+Here is a point that often causes confusion: the difference between sizeof and strlen. sizeof is a compile-time operator that returns the total number of bytes occupied by the entire array, including the \0 (null terminator). strlen is a runtime function that counts characters from the beginning until it encounters \0, returning the length excluding the terminator.

-Let's look at the differences between three initialization methods:
+Let's look at the differences between the three initialization methods:

 c